Safiya Wazir

 Safiya Wazir (صفية وزیر; born 1991) is an Afghan-American community activist and politician.
 She served as a Democratic member of the New Hampshire House of Representatives.
-Wazir is the first former refugee to serve in the New Hampshire State House.
+Wazir is the first former refugee to serve in the New Hampshire State House and one of the first Afghan Americans elected to public office in the United States, the other being Aisha Wahab.

 Early life and education

 Wazir and her family lived in Baghlan Province in Afghanistan prior to Taliban rule.
-She is from the Hazara ethnic group Her family left Afghanistan during her childhood, and spent ten years in Uzbekistan before immigrating to Concord, New Hampshire.
+She is from the Hazara ethnic group.
+Her family left Afghanistan during her childhood, and spent ten years in Uzbekistan before immigrating to Concord, New Hampshire.
 She knew little English upon her arrival and studied the dictionary to learn the language.
 Her family was unable to communicate in English shortly after their arrival but received assistance from a Lutheran organization and often ate only rice.

 She was forced to restart her secondary school education and thus graduated from high school at age 20.
 She enrolled in the New Hampshire Technical Institute, where she took night classes so she could support her family.
 She graduated from the community college with a degree in business.

 Upon her parents' insistence, she returned to Afghanistan for an arranged marriage, and together with her spouse she returned to Concord.